 Joslyn is a first generation college student in she is the first in her family to pursue higher education beyond a high school diploma.
 In her free time, she enjoys reading, spending time with family and friends, watching relationship reality TV, and attempting to break into the society of extreme couponing.

-- Minority and military populations
+- Minority mental and physical health disparities

 Cortnie is Tallahassee, FL native.
 She is a doctoral student in Human Development and Family Science.
 Her research interests currently include applied and community-based research focusing on risk and resilience, self-concept, and romantic relationships, with a focus on minority and military populations.
 Cortnie graduated from the University of Kentucky with her M.S. in Family Science, emphasis Couple and Family Therapy and her B.S. in Psychology from Florida State University.
 Cortnie is pursuing credentials to become a licensed Marriage and Family therapist in the interest of incorporating her therapeutic skill set into her pursuits as an applied researcher.
 Cortnie is pursuing a three-dimensional career to include research, psychotherapy, and teaching.
 It is her goal to conduct grant writing, evaluate current family programs, collaborate on the development of new family programs, provide evidence-based therapeutic interventions, while at the same time demonstrating instructional excellence in the classroom, all in hopes to serve as a role model for minority women and to contribute to the improved human experience of those in her community.